New Adventures of Queen Victoria by Pab Sungenis for September 11, 2016

 4. Badass uncle sam

-hawgowar over 7 years ago
+hawgowar about 8 years ago

 The sickest part of it all, to me, are the clips of the people jumping to their deaths rather than burn alive.
 How the media bosses sleep after showing those I cannot understand.
 Don’t get me wrong, I’ll never forget or forgive.
 I got some revenge in Afghanistan for friends I lost at the Pentagon (now a retired Ranger).
 But I really don’t want to see my countrymen and women leaping to their deaths like fruit falling from a shaken tree anymore.
 To me, that was the most horrible sight of the attack.